antrea-io/antrea/CONTRIBUTING.md

 ### Priority

-A priority label signifies the overal priority that should be given to an issue or PR.
-Priorities are considered during backlog grooming and sprint scoping exercises.
+A priority label signifies the overall priority that should be given to an issue or PR.
+Priorities are considered during backlog grooming and help to determine the number of features included in a milestone.

 * `priority/awaiting-more-evidence` -- lowest priority.
 Possibly useful, but not yet enough support to actually get it done.
 * `priority/backlog` -- higher priority than priority/awaiting-more-evidence.